New Jersey Criminal Defense Lawyers

-Our offices are in Somerville and Morristown, New Jersey.
+Our offices are in Somerville, Morristown, and Freehold, New Jersey.
 We have a statewide criminal defense practice serving the entire state, including Somerset, Morris, Warren, Hunterdon, Middlesex, Union, and Monmouth Counties.
 We will proudly serve clients in Somerset, Somerville, Bridgewater, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, Morris Plains, Woodbridge, Edison, New Brunswick, Dunellen, and many other municipalities.

 Criminal Law Resources: